 Meet Our Keratoconus Specialist in Atlanta, Georgia

 Dr. Nazanin Khadem is originally from Woodstock, GA.
 She obtained her undergraduate degree from Kennesaw State University, where she earned a Bachelor of Science degree in Biotechnology.
 She graduated from Rosenberg School of Optometry in 2014.
 She completed her clinical externships in ocular disease at Malcolm Randall VA medical center in Gainesville, Florida and LASIK, cataract and cross-linking pre and post-operative care at Dell Laser consultant in Austin, Texas.
 Her emphasis is on primary care optometry, ocular disease, and contact lens.
+She finds fitting specialty contact lenses especially rewarding. " It's that reaction from patients when they finally can see clear - it's worth every second of them sitting in my office!"
 In her free time, Dr. Khadem enjoys running, paddle boarding.

 Our Doctor Can Diagnosis and Treat Keratoconus